UPPMAX/HPC-python/docs/day3/big_data.rst

    - can decide on useful file formats
    - can allocate resources sufficient to data size
    - can use data-chunking as technique
-   - have grasped more efficient  tha nnumpy
+   - have grasped the surface of more efficient packages

 High-Performance Data Analytics (HPDA)